mohiteamit/docu-tiger/README.md

 - **o3-mini-high**
 - **GitHub Copilot**

-These tools helped streamline code generation and ensure the modular design and agentic functionality of the system.

-## Contributing
+## Collaboration

-At this time, contributions are not expected.
-However, if you have questions, queries, or are interested in collaborating on other projects, please feel free to reach out.
+If you have questions, queries, or are interested in collaborating on other projects, please feel free to reach out.

 ## Contact